DoctorWkt/xv6-rosco-r2/README.md

 There will be two Git branches for this project:

- - `main` has the code that supports the SD card.
+ - This branch, `main`, has the code that supports the SD card.
 In this version, there is only one program running at any time.
- - `ch375` has the code that supports the above expansion board.
-In this version, the system can have multiple processes running at any time.
+ - The `ch375` branch has the code that supports the above expansion board.
+In that version, the system can have multiple processes running at any time.

 ## Running the SD Version